Skip to main content

 VariableRequiredTypeDescription

 vectoryes[float]This variable takes a vector embedding in the form of an array of floats.
-The array should have the same length as the vectors in this class.
+The array should have the same length as the vectors in this collection.

 distancenofloatThe maximum allowed distance to the provided search input.
 Cannot be used together with the certainty variable.
 The interpretation of the value of the distance field depends on the distance metric used.